 Q: I noticed that most of the scholars that you cite in your book come from what you call the conservative camp of biblical scholarship.
 Why is that?
 Aren't they liars too?

 A: They are actually the most objective scholars when it comes to dealing with the historical evidence.

-Q: The radical and liberal scholars would disagree.
-They point to the interesting datum that most conservative scholars are also theologically conservative Christians, and then argue that their bias causes them to rate the historical character of the New Testament too highly.
+Q: Radical and liberal scholars would disagree.
+They would point to the interesting datum that most conservative scholars are theologically conservative Christians, and then argue that this bias causes them to rate the historical character of the New Testament too highly.
 I note that you are also a theologically conservative Christian.
 Are you biased?

 A: There’s no doubt about it.
 And that’s why an objective standard of evidence is needed.
 Look, I agree that religious and ideological bias plays a decisive role in biblical scholarship.
 It always has and always will.
 This is a profession that simply cannot be trusted to deal objectively with historical evidence.
 In the absence of an objective standard of evidence, the impulse is to warp the evidence to fit preconceived notions.

 Q: So you admit that conservative scholars have created a scholarship to fit their own biases?